 A good wash mitt is important for avoiding scratches and swirls when you are washing your car.
 Some people think that all expensive wash mitts are good but that’s not always the case.
 The type of wash mitt matters too, high-quality comes from the materials used on the mitt.
+High quality materials will allow you to preserve the benefits of waxing your car.

 We have a lot of different types of mitts but the most popular among car owners are the microfiber mitt and the sheepskin wash mitt.
 One must be better than the other though?
 I see that there’s a sort of dilemma around this.
 Which is better for car washing, a microfiber wash mitt or a sheepskin wash mitt?